ajmeyghani/toaster/README.md

 There are two ways that you can initialize a toaster object:

-1. Using the initialization function `useToaster(options: object)`:
+1. Using the initialization function `useToaster(options?: object, injectCss?: function)`:

     `useToaster` gives you more control over the initialization.
-It takes an `options` object in the following form:
+Note that when this function is used, no CSS will be injected to the page, even if `injectCss` option is set to true.
+Below are the arguments details:

     - `options.theme`: `string`, theme name, eg `default`, `dark`, etc. If no value is given `default` is used.
     - `options.injectCss`: `boolean`, if set to true, the specified theme is automatically injected to the page in a `style` tag and you won't have to include any css files.
 Default to `true`
     - `options.animation`: `string`, defining the name of the animation.
 Defaults to `appear`.
 Available values are `appear` and `slide-down`.

-    Example:
+    The `injectCss` function can be passed in to inject custom css to the page, used for injecting themes.
+Please see `gh-pages/index.dev3.html` for usage example.

+    Basic example:

     ```js
-    import { useToaster } from "@ajmey/toaster/esm/use-toaster";
+    import { useToaster } from "@ajmey/toaster/toaster";
-    const toaster = useToaster({ theme: "dark", injectCss: true, animation: "slide-down" });
+    const toaster = useToaster({ theme: "dark", animation: "slide-down" });
     toaster.success("hello world!");
     ```

 2. Using the default export: